What is the Labyrinth?

-Do you want to install a temporary or permanent labyrinth at your home, church or facility?
+Do you want to install a temporary or permanent labyrinth at your home, church, or facility?
 This how-to workshop offers practical guidance for how to design and create beautiful, functional labyrinths using a variety of materials.
-We will learn to draw several different labyrinths based on a variety of historical patterns, and discuss their different aesthetic, symbolic, and logistical qualities.
-We will also cover practical issues like materials and maintenance, as well as tips and tricks for geometrical precision.
+We will learn to draw several different labyrinths based on a variety of historical patterns, and discuss their different symbolic, aesthetic, and practical/logistical qualities.
+We will also cover issues like materials and maintenance, as well as tips and tricks for geometrical precision.

 (for the McGiffert Roof labyrinth at Union Theological Seminary)

 (held at James Chapel, New York on Sept 14, 2011)

 (article with photos and research from Knossos Palace in Crete, Greece)

 In 2014, Kristen received her Masters in Divinity (M.Div.) in 2014 from Union Theological Seminary in New York City, where she completed an advanced research project on the history and symbolism of the labyrinth, overseen by faculty from several different departments.
 In 2011, Kristen designed and installed a permanent labyrinth on the roof of the McGiffert Building adjacent to Riverside Church for the use of seminary students, faculty, staff, and visitors.
 She also spent several years leading guided labyrinth walks, and developing worship services centered around the labyrinth.

 In 2014, Kristen traveled to Chartres, France to walk the famous labyrinth at Chartres Cathedral, and in 2018, she traveled to the island of Crete in Greece to complete her research on the history of the labyrinth, with visits to the archaeological remains at Knossos Palace and Heraklion Archaeological Museum.
 Click here to learn more.

 Photos from the installation of the McGiffert roof labyrinth at Union Theological Seminary: